 Hotel du Vin (Old City) – luxurious and stylish, set in an old stone sugar warehouse, with dark wood, a wine theme and French style bistro.

 Harbour Hotel and Spa (Old City) – a luxurious hotel and spa, that was formed out of two iconic bank properties in the heart of Bristol’s Old City.
 The decor is quirky and contemporary, there’s an excellent seafood restaurant in The Jetty and the underground spa features some of the old safe doors in what was formerly the bank vaults.
+Read my review of Bristol Harbour Hotel

-The Bristol (Harbourside) – The perfect harbourside location with a 1960s modernist façade and boutique-style rooms that overlook the waterfront – ideal for both weekend and business travellers.
+The Bristol (Harbour side) – The perfect harbourside location with a 1960’s modernist facade and boutique-style rooms that overlook the waterfront – ideal for both weekend and business travellers.

 Brooks Guest House (Old City) – A boutique guest house in St Nicholas Market with cosy, contemporary rooms, or try the fully insulated and iconic silver Rocket caravans on the roof (don’t worry, they also have a bathroom!)